Elmore-Portfolio/Resume_Static_Site/README.md

     b) Configure the S3 bucket as a static website  with public access

-2) Create a customer domain name utilizing Route 53
+2) Create a domain name utilizing Route 53 to use for the website

 3) Deploy the static website utilizing CloudFront and setup SSL/HTTPS

 Issues that needed to be resolved:

+1) S3 bucket was created with static website files, and "Block all public access" was unchecked, but I could not access the website still from the S3 bucket link.

+    Solution: In the S3 bucket permissions, I had to add a bucket policy that allowed all entities to access the static website bucket via JSON code.

-1) Website domain was obtained @ melmore.dev , but could not access website URL.
+2) Website domain was obtained @ melmore.dev from Route 53, but could not access website URL.

    Solution: I had to link the S3 bucket where the static website was hosted to the domain via a new record that I created withing Route 53 public hosted zones.